 Best ecommerce use case: Ecommerce brands testing AEO for the first time that want monitoring data before committing budget to content execution.

-Profound Growth ($399/mo) tracks multiple AI search engines and provides prompt volume analytics showing how many people search for specific topics.
+Profound Starter ($99/mo, ChatGPT only) and Growth ($399/mo, 3 engines) track AI search engines and provide prompt volume analytics showing how many people search for specific topics.
 Enterprise ($2,000-5,000+/mo) scales to 10+ engines.
-Backed by $35M from Sequoia.
+Backed by a $96M Series C (Feb 2026, Lightspeed led, Sequoia participating) at roughly a $1B valuation.

 Ecommerce fit: Prompt volume analytics are genuinely useful for ecommerce.
 Knowing that 50,000 people per month ask AI search engines "best wireless earbuds" versus 3,000 asking "best wireless earbuds for running" helps prioritize which product categories to optimize first.
 This demand data does not exist in any other AEO platform at this price point.